Pasiene Manor

 Pasiene Manor is a manor in Pasiene Parish, Ludza Municipality in the historical region of Latgale, in Latvia.

 History

-In the 17th century Pasiene Manor belonged to Demkin, who built the first manor house.
-In the 18th century the Augustus III of Poland gifted the Pasiene estate to the Chief Chancellor Jānis Borhs, who built the Pasiene Catholic Church.
-At the end of the 18th century estate was acquired by Benislavski nobile family.
-Pasiene Manor house was built in the 1850s by the landlord Benislavski for his daughter S. Tehanovecka.
-In 19th century Manor was sold to Prince M. Obolensky.
-The last owner of the estate was countess Obolenska.
-After the war main tenant at Pasiene Manor was Pasiene elementary school.
-Presently manor house is privatized and needs renovation.
-It still serves as parish folk house, has library and a room used by Polish Society.
+In the 17th century, Pasiene Manor belonged to Demkin, who built the first manor house.
+In the 18th century, the Augustus III of Poland gifted the Pasiene estate to the Chief Chancellor Jānis Borhs, who built the Pasiene Catholic Church.
+At the end of the 18th century, the estate was acquired by the Benislavski noble family.
+The Pasiene Manor house was built in the 1850s by the landlord Benislavski for his daughter S. Tehanovecka.
+In 19th century, the Manor was sold to Prince M. Obolensky.
+The last owner of the estate was Countess Obolenska.
+After the war, the main tenant at Pasiene Manor was Pasiene Elementary School.
+Presently, the manor house is privatized and needs renovation.
+It still serves as a parish folk house and has a library and a room used by the Polish Society.